Our Review Process

 This particular recipe features a blend of salmon and beef, inclusive of beef organs and bone.
 It’s a species-appropriate blend of animal ingredients and doesn’t contain added grains, starches, beans, peas, or legumes.
 It’s also free from potentially irritating binders like carrageenan and the fresh salmon provides anti-inflammatory omega-3s.

-Freeze-dried food also tends to be pricey but, at 136 calories per ounce, this food is very nutrient-dense.
-The average 10-pound cat will only need about 1 ½ ounces of this food per day.
+Freeze-dried food tends to be pricey but it’s a nutrient-rich and often calorie-dense choice.
+At 136 calories per ounce, the average 10-pound cat will only need about 1 ½ ounces of this food per day.

 Ingredients